EdinburghFringefrontcover1

 About Me

-I am an Edinburgh-based freelance journalist and critic specialising in theatre and the arts.
-My feature writing covers celebrity interviews, human interest stories, restaurant reviews, travel articles and opinion pieces, as well as theatre, music and art reviews.
-Publications I write for include The Guardian, Scotland on Sunday, the Sunday Times, The Herald and The Scotsman.
-I am the author of The Edinburgh Fringe Survival Guide: how to make your show a success, published in February 2012.
+Follow me on Twitter @MarkFFisher, @WriteAboutTheat and @LimelightXTC I am a freelance journalist and critic specialising in theatre and the arts.
+Publications I write for include the Guardian and the Scotsman.
+I am the author of The Edinburgh Fringe Survival Guide: how to make your show a success and How to Write About Theatre: A Manual for Critics, Students and Bloggers.
+I am also editor of The XTC Bumper Book of Fun for Boys and Girls: A Limelight Anthology and What Do You Call That Noise?
+An XTC Discovery Book.
 From 2000-2003, I was the editor of The List magazine, Glasgow and Edinburgh's arts and events guide.
-See my website for more information and comprehensive Scottish theatre links.

 Followers